Saturday, June 15, 2024

 5. Build Characters and Create Backstories

 Based on your work above and answers to the questions, create your fifth level character and work with other players and the GM to integrate your backstories together.
 The GM can answer questions about the setting and might work with you to create new locations and details from your characters’ background.
+Every character will have the bond: You are sworn to the company, and will defend it and complete its contracts above all other concerns—even your own life.

 Because we are starting at higher level, characters will have 500 gp plus 1d10 x 25 gp, one uncommon magic item, and normal starting equipment for your class and background.
 They can spend the gold on additional mundane equipment during character creation.